Skip to Content

 During the 1980s, when illegal rhino hunting was at crisis levels, Hluhluwe-iMfolozi’s anti-poaching staff were instrumental in protecting a very healthy breeding population of these much-beleaguered beasts.

-Over the decades, hundreds of black and white rhinos have been shipped out to repopulate the continent and to keep the species from falling into extinction.
+Over the decades, hundreds of black and white rhinos have been shipped out to repopulate the continent and to keep the two species from falling into extinction.

 There are numerous camps (both basic and quite luxurious) from which to conduct self-drive safaris into these reserves, and whenever I go, I always come away with sightings of the Big Five.
 The chances of spotting rhinos are high, and I have often seen ‘herds’ of these formidable creatures as they roam across the park’s grassy hillsides like fleets of organic tanks.